Chapter 23: With Andrea Eagan and Newsreel, 1970 (iv)

 By working in the Newsreel office and hanging out around the Falks’ East 15th St. house in February 1970, a few weeks prior to a March 1970 Women’s Day march and a New Haven women’s demonstration in support of the imprisoned Black Panther Party activists, I was able to converse with both Bev and Lala at length.

 Bev had grown up on the West Coast and been some sort of childhood performer.
 In the 1960s, she had married a musician with whom she developed a male chauvinist relationship, which included her getting battered by him on occasion.
 After moving East and rebelling against the oppressiveness of her marriage situation, she split from her husband and began working in the Movement in the late 1960s.
-In early 1970, she was 28 years old and one of the politically strongest women in Newsreel’s Third World community outreach caucus and in Newsreel’s women’s caucus.
+In early 1970, she was in her late twenties and one of the politically strongest women in Newsreel’s Third World community outreach caucus and in Newsreel’s women’s caucus.

 Bev was about average height, had long dark hair, always wore jeans and was very sweet, warm and good-natured—if she liked your politics.
 Like Lynn, she seemed both militantly idealistic and militantly anti-sexist in her politics, as well as revolutionary socialist.
 Unlike Lynn, Bev wasn’t a radical filmmaker, but was primarily an activist-organizer at this time.